 It doesn’t matter how long the person has been smoking.
 When You decide that you want to quit, and you are ready to make a change to improve your health, to set a good example for your kids or grand-kids, to save money, to smell better, etc., that’s when hypnosis can be highly effective.

-Some people get concerned that if they quit their smoking addiction, their attention will turn to food.
+Some people get concerned that if they quit smoking , their attention will turn to food.
 That’s when working with a hypnotist is best for long-term results.
-They can help you to find and neutralize the triggers for your addictive behavior, so they no longer bother you.
-Thus, it cuts the cycle of addiction.
+They can help you to find and neutralize the triggers for your habitual behavior, so they no longer bother you.
+Thus, it cuts the cycle.

 For those who use smoking to cope with anxiety, the relaxing hypnotic state will help you to de-stress, and shift the mind toward a calmer state, where you no longer need smoking as a crutch.